Keighley Cougars: Northern Union

 On 12 April 1900, Keighley Rugby Union Club decided to apply for membership of the Northern Union.
+Two days after deciding to change to rugby league, Keighley played Manningham, in the first ever rugby league match at Lawkholme Lane; Manningham won 5–2.

 Keighley were elected into the Yorkshire Second Competition on 14 July 1900.

-Two days after deciding to change to rugby league, Keighley played Manningham, in the first ever rugby league match at Lawkholme Lane; Manningham won 5–2.
-They finished in second place and the following season they were "promoted" to the Yorkshire Senior Competition as fourteen of the leading clubs broke away from the two County Leagues, to form a new Northern Rugby League.
+They finished in second place and the following season became members of the Yorkshire Senior Competition as fourteen of the leading clubs broke away from the two County Leagues, to form a new Northern Rugby League.

 In March 1901, Keighley entered the Northern Union Cup (now known as the Challenge Cup) for the first time.
 They beat Kinsley before meeting York.
 Keighley refused £120 to transfer the tie, and despite a sending-off, earned a 5–5 draw in front of a crowd of 5,293.
 In the replay York had a player sent off but won 12–0.

 In 1902–03, the Lancashire and Yorkshire leagues were combined to form a second division.
-Keighley was one of the new clubs to join the second division, which they topped with 27 wins out of 34 games and were duly promoted.
+Keighley was one of the new clubs to join the second division, which they topped with 27 wins out of 34 games and were promoted.

 Keighley had their greatest cup season up to that time.
 They reached the semi-final of the Challenge Cup for the first time by beating Castleford, Egremont, Hull F.C. and Featherstone Rovers before falling to Salford in the semi-final at Warrington.
 An old newspaper clipping says that "dissatisfaction among the players with regard to terms of payment was the reason for this defeat, and but for this very discreditable piece of business Keighley would have opposed Bradford in the final".

 On 19 December 1906, tragedy overtook the club when Harry Myers died as a result of an accident on the field of play.
 About that time Keighley were one of the leading teams in the Challenge Cup and again in 1907–08 they advanced to the third round by virtue of wins over Brookland Rovers and Whitehaven.

 During the years of the First World War the club arranged no fixtures and did not take part in the 1918–19 season.
 When the game returned to normal there was a hectic period of team rebuilding, and following a really bad season in 1921, six new players were signed from the Furness district.

 The 1925–26 season was memorable for a first round Challenge Cup tie with Bradford Northern which had to be replayed twice.
 The aggregate attendance for those three games was nearly 47,000 and the total gate receipts of £3,043 constituted a record for a first round tie.

 The club became a limited company in 1929, but failed to make any immediate improvement.
 During the 1930s, Keighley began to make progress.
 Major Norman Harrison, the club secretary/manager, was responsible for signing a side that was to reach great heights.